Is Your Motor Showing Early Warning Signs?

 - Wrong Lubricant: Different types of grease are incompatible with each other due to their chemical makeups.
 Use only the manufacturer recommended type of grease to avoid any grease incompatibility issues.

 - Misalignment: It is essential that your motor and load be correctly aligned under actual operating temperatures and conditions.
-Machines that may be correctly aligned at room temperature may become badly misaligned due to deformation associated with temperature change when in operation.
+Machines that are correctly aligned at room temperature may become badly misaligned due to deformation associated with temperature change when in operation.
 Misalignment should be checked approximately every 2,000 hours of runtime.
 Both the operating and non-operating alignment should be checked every time you reach this interval.

 - Vibration: Excessive motor vibration can be a contributing factor to the failure of many different motor components.
 Make sure to check that motor mounting bolts are secure, as vibration may cause them to become loose during operation.
 In order to tell if your vibrational levels are normal, refer to the vibration severity tolerances set out by ISO 10816.